TroubleFox/PAGG/README.md

 Just started learning Java.
 First project is a Pathfinder supplement for PC vs PC fights in a client/server application.
 Rules are simplified in this first version.

-Goals: fov-basic or -diamond;
+great goals: fov-basic or -diamond<br>
-fog of war
+fog of war<br>
+threading<br>

+until most of the game is in construction the code will be full of comments with old code parts.
+I'll tidy things up, when i feel its time to do it.
+Deal with it! ;)

 03-06-2015 ---------------------------------------------------------